Pro Basketball League

 The Pro Basketball League (PBL), was the highest tier level professional basketball league in Belgium for clubs.
 In 2021, the league was succeeded by the Belgian-Dutch BNXT League.

-Through 2014, for sponsorship reasons, the league was previously known as the Ethias League, and from 2014 to 2016, it was known as the Scoore!
-League, also for sponsorship reasons.
 The league is organized by the Basketball League Belgium.
 The current president of the league is Maarten Bostyn.

-The most successful team in the league is Oostende, which holds the record for the most league titles won, with 22, and the now defunct team of Racing Mechelen is second, with 15.
+The most successful team in the league is Oostende, which holds the record for the most league titles won, with 26, and the now defunct team of Racing Mechelen is second, with 15.

 History

 On 15 March 2020, as a result of the COVID-19 pandemic the season was prematurely cancelled.
 Based on the standings in the regular season, Filou Oostende was crowned national champions.